lue-bird/elm-bounded-nat/README.md

 This is common, but
 - _the one implementing_ the function has to handle the case where a value is not between 0 and 1
-- the _type_ doesn't tell us that only a `Float` between 0 & 1 is needed
+- the _type_ doesn't tell us that a `Float` between 0 & 1 is wanted

 ```elm
 rgbPer100 :